Tanikai/uniulm_mensaparser/README.md

 The parsed data can be accessed here:
 [uulm.anter.dev/api/v1/canteens/ul_uni_sued](https://uulm.anter.dev/api/v1/canteens/ul_uni_sued)
+The source code for the REST API can be found at [Tanikai/uniulm_mensa_api](https://github.com/Tanikai/uniulm_mensa_api).

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.

 ### Prerequisites